Sabari-09-ss/ss/README.md

-# Sabari Events Website
+# Lakshmi Events Website

-A premium, culturally rich, multi-page website for **Sabari Events** built with HTML, CSS, and JavaScript.
+A premium, culturally rich, multi-page website for **Lakshmi Events** built with HTML, CSS, and JavaScript.

 ## Pages